samover/CV/README.md

 #### Resilient problem solver

 As part of my Jesuit training we were sent in pairs on a 40-day walking pilgrimage in Spain without any money.
-It was an experience that forced me to find solutions from a position of complete helplessness facing rejections, fear, hunger and insecurity.
+It was an experience that forced me to find solutions from a position of complete helplessness, facing rejections, fear, hunger and insecurity.

 ## Professional Experience